jofrep/dfir/02-PhishingCorreos/README.md

 18) Unfortunatelly the exe  hosted in https://landvoque.s3.eu-west-1.amazonaws[.]com/vailand.txt is not available anymore.

-19) If we execute the MSI in a controlled environment we can see it is accessing `landvoque.s3.eu-west-1.amazonaws[.]com` confirming the finding
+19) If we execute the MSI in a controlled environment we can see it is accessing `landvoque.s3.eu-west-1.amazonaws[.]com` confirming the finding.

 ```
- domain landvoque.s3.eu-west-1.amazonaws[.]com
+Name: landvoque.s3.eu-west-1.amazonaws[.]com
-Conection to 52.218.52[.]163
+Address: 52.218.121.90
 ```
-20) We can alos see an analysis done in Joesandbox.com for the same payload that confirms the behaviour:
+20) We can also see an analysis done in Joesandbox.com for the same payload that confirms the behaviour:

 ![Joe Sandbox](./images/joesandbox.com.png?raw=true "Joe Sandbox")